 On previous designs of Shimano front derailleurs, there was no way to accurately judge the correct amount of cable tension.
-However, this new derailleur design features 2 markings that allow you to accurately set the cable tension and therefore eliminate the guess work.
+However, this new derailleur design features 2 markings that allow you to fairly accurately set the cable tension and therefore eliminate most of the guess work.
+Whilst the tension adjustment marks may be in visual alignment, the cable tension can be varied by small amounts whilst the 2 indicators remain aligned as discussed further in the Troubleshooting section later in this guide.
 This is how to set the cable tension;

 - Move the left brake lever all the way to the right whilst turning the cranks.
 When the lever will travel no further, we are in the HIGH position.

 - IMPORTANT: Press the small inner shift lever ONCE to move the derailleur down to the HIGH TRIM position.